thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 1. Define an outline of the target architecture
 2. Identify the needed `Software Everywhere` Terraform modules for the target architecture
 3. Write a customized `BOM` to combine the modules
-4. Use `IasCable` to create the scaffolding for a `IasCable` project
+4. Use `IasCable` to create the scaffolding for a `Terraform` project
-5. Use the tools container to execute the Terraform modules in the scaffolding project outline of the `IasCable` project
+5. Use the `IasCable` tools container to execute the `Terraform` modules
-  > Note: Depending on the container runtime you are going to use on your computer, you maybe have to copy the `IasCable` project inside the running container, because of access right restrictions to access mapped local volumes to the running containers.
+  > Note: Depending on the _[container engine](https://github.com/abiosoft/colima)_ you are going to use on your computer, you maybe have to copy the `IasCable` project inside the running container, because of access right restrictions to access mapped local volumes to the running containers.
 That is the reason why I wrote some helper scripts to simplify the copy and deletion of the Terraform code mapped to the local volume of our computer.
-You can find the in the current helper bash automation script in the [GitHub project](https://github.com/thomassuedbroecker/iascable-vpc-openshift-argocd/tree/main/example).
+You can find the in the current helper bash automation script in the [GitHub project](https://github.com/thomassuedbroecker/iascable-vpc-openshift-argocd/tree/main/example). `IasCable` does suggest to use [Docker](https://www.docker.com/) or [Colima](https://github.com/abiosoft/colima)
 6. Apply the Terraform modules to create the environment in IBM Cloud and backup the [Terraform state](https://www.terraform.io/language/state) to the local computer.
 7. Destroy the environment on IBM Cloud.
 8. Summary